bbc/storyplayer/docs/analytics.md

 * `current_representation` - UUID of current Representation
 * `userid` - automatically generated UUID.
 If the `saveSession` attribute for StoryPlayer is `true` this uuid is stored in local storage and used across multiple sessions.
 Otherwise it lasts for the session.  `userid` is unique per experience (the same browser will use different userids for different stories).
 * `timestamp` - String ISO timestamp giving time at which the event was sent
 * `data` - Object with other information about the event (see below for details).
-A consistent field within this object is `playheadTime` which records the `currentTime` according to the current renderer (e.g., playhead time of the video element)
+* `playheadTime` - Float which records the `currentTime` according to the current renderer (e.g., playhead time of the video element)

 ### Event Types